Updated on February 26, 2021

 In a country like India, Privatization in today’s concept is seen as a means of increasing output, improving quality, reducing unit costs, curbing public spending and raising cash to reduce public debt.

-Privatization is the need of the Hour
+Privatization of Public Sector: Need of the Hour

-- As the world economy tends to become one global village, privatization as a policy norm seems to override political compulsions as an instrument for achieving competitive efficiency and resource optimization.
+As PM Modi says, Privatization is the need of the hour.
+As the world economy tends to become one global village, privatization as a policy norm seems to override political compulsions as an instrument for achieving competitive efficiency and resource optimization.

-- Privatization is beneficial for the growth and sustainability of the state-owned enterprises.
+Privatization is beneficial for the growth and sustainability of the state-owned enterprises.
 Following the trend of privatization across the world, the Indian government in the 1990s also introduced privatization amid hue and cry from many of the political and social groups.

-- To achieve an increase in the output of the country there is a need for privatization at a rapid scale which will help in improving quality of the products by reducing unit costs, curbing public spending and raising cash to reduce public debt.
+To achieve an increase in the output of the country there is a need for privatization at a rapid scale which will help in improving quality of the products by reducing unit costs, curbing public spending and raising cash to reduce public debt.

-- Privatisation always helps in keeping the consumer needs uppermost, it helps the governments pay their debts, it helps in increasing long-term jobs and promotes competitive efficiency and open market economy.
+Privatisation always helps in keeping the consumer needs uppermost, it helps the governments pay their debts, it helps in increasing long-term jobs and promotes competitive efficiency and open market economy.
 In a rapidly rising economy like India there is a need for the government to realign its priorities in mobilizing the skills and resources of the private sector in the larger task of the development.

-- Nowadays privatization is being seen as a solution towards the problems of public enterprises as these enterprises on being transferred from the public to the private hands will become less politicized which as a result will help in ceasing the administrative corruption.
+Nowadays privatization is being seen as a solution towards the problems of public enterprises as these enterprises on being transferred from the public to the private hands will become less politicized which as a result will help in ceasing the administrative corruption.
 It will also help n increasing the tax revenues from profits and strengthening the public treasury.
 The advantages of privatization can be perceived from both microeconomic and macroeconomic impacts that privatization exerts.

-- Privatization will give ample space for creative and innovative thinking as well as systematic and strategic planning to realize the full potential of economy
+Privatization will give ample space for creative and innovative thinking as well as systematic and strategic planning to realize the full potential of economy

-- Privatization will also result in retrenchment of employees.
+- Unemployment: Privatization will also result in retrenchment of employees.
 In private sector enterprises there is emphasis on performance which indirectly results in work pressure and meeting deadlines or targets and individuals who have been doing work for years without much pressure find it difficult to adjust to new setting and many end up resigning from their service.